 It would be easy to assume that coming in two colors means there is something significantly different about the flavor of yellow and white cheddar or that they must be different varieties.
 But actually, there is no difference whatsoever, apart from the color of course.
 When it's produced, cheddar cheese is naturally white to light yellow in color.
-The dark yellow, almost orange, color that's commonly seen in cheddar cheese is the result of a coloring additive.
+The dark yellow, almost orange color that is commonly seen in cheddar cheese is the result of a coloring additive.
 Typically the color comes from a plant extract of the achiote tree called annatto.
-This additive gives the naturally white cheddar cheese that deep yellow, or orange, appearance that everyone associates with the cheese on cheeseburgers, grilled cheese sandwiches and, of course, macaroni and cheese.
+This additive gives the naturally white cheddar cheese that deep yellow, or orange appearance that everyone associates with the cheese on cheeseburgers, grilled cheese sandwiches and, of course, macaroni and cheese.
 They just wouldn't look right to many Americans without that characteristic yellowish-orange color that's associated with cheddar cheese.

 Varieties of Cheddar

 Although the annatto coloring does not affect the cheese's taste, there are, in fact, different varieties of cheddar cheese such as mild, medium, sharp, and extra sharp.
 When one cheddar tastes different than another cheddar of the same or different color, it is a result of how long the cheese has been aged.
 The longer the cheese is aged, the sharper the flavor becomes.
 So mild cheddar has been aged for the shortest time and extra sharp the longest.